Medically Reviewed by Valerie Smith, RN

 If you arrive for your shift feeling sluggish, even after a full night’s sleep, you could be experiencing TATT, or Tired All The Time syndrome.
 Your ability to work can be affected by fatigue, especially in the healthcare field.
 We broke down everything you need to know about TATT and how to combat it.

 What is Tired All the Time (TATT) Syndrome?

-Often seen as the little brother of chronic fatigue syndrome, TATT manifests itself in poor concentration, a feeling of constant exhaustion, difficulty in making decisions, and/or difficulty in accomplishing daily tasks.
+Often seen as the little brother of chronic fatigue syndrome, tired all the time syndrome or TATT manifests itself in poor concentration, a feeling of constant exhaustion, difficulty in making decisions, and/or difficulty in accomplishing daily tasks.
 This can be especially dangerous if experienced at work where your career is at stake.

-Research has not yet identified a single cause for TATT, so before starting any effort to boost your energy, it’s imperative to see your healthcare provider to rule out a treatable medical condition.
+Research has not yet identified a single cause for TATT, and it’s imperative to see your healthcare provider to rule out a treatable medical condition.

-Stress, disease, or conditions such as fibromyalgia, rheumatoid arthritis, anemia, or adrenal dysfunction can all contribute to chronic exhaustion.
+Stress, disease, or conditions such as fibromyalgia, rheumatoid arthritis, diabetes, or adrenal dysfunction can all contribute to chronic exhaustion.

 There’s no overstating how restorative a restful night’s sleep can be.
 Establish a bedtime routine to maximize your success in getting seven to nine hours of good quality sleep.